-The following documents have been obtained under the FOIA, regarding the death of Bin Laden.
+The following documents have been obtained under the FOIA, regarding the death of Bin Laden and the aftermath.

 Department of State Records [38 Pages, 3.31MB]

 Department of Defense Records, FOIA Case File 14-F-0643 [ Added 04/30/2014 ] [17 Pages, 0.9MB] – The DOD is the central office for responding to all enquiries regarding information on Bin Laden’s death.
 I requested from the NSA: “all records pertaining to the talking points for the media and the public, how the government would announce his death, etc.” My request was forwarded to the DOD for a response.
 I requested the FOIA Case File to see how the agency communicated about the request, and this was the result.